Battle of Medina: Battle

 One of the dead, Peter Sides, was a veteran of the American Revolution.
 Sides (originally Seitz) was about 62 when he marched off from his home in Baton Rouge, Louisiana with Magee and the other revolutionaries.
 A native of North Carolina of German ancestry, Seitz was a career soldier who fought in the first militia at Nashborough and in Logan County, Kentucky before he and his family relocated to Baton Rouge in 1799.
 Markers from the Daughters of the American Revolution and the Daughters of the Republic of Texas have been placed on the battle site in Sides's honor.

 Nearly all of the names of the other 1,300 or so dead from the Republic Army of the North have been lost to history.

-Of a very interesting note is a young lieutenant, Antonio López de Santa Anna, who fought in the bloody battle and followed his superiors' orders of taking no prisoners.
+Of a note is a young lieutenant, Antonio López de Santa Anna, who fought in the battle and followed his superiors' orders of taking no prisoners.
 That heavily influenced how he would fight wars for the rest of his life, most infamously during the Texas Revolution at the Alamo and Goliad.